AckerlyXu/heima/articles/media-services/media-services-live-streaming-with-onprem-encoders.md

 ms.tgt_pltfrm: na
 ms.devlang: ne
 ms.topic: article
-ms.date: 01/23/2017
+ms.date: 04/12/2017
-wacn.date: ''
 ms.author: cenkd;juliako

 ---
 # Live streaming with on-premises encoders that create multi-bitrate streams
 ## Overview
 In Azure Media Services, a *channel* represents a pipeline for processing live-streaming content.
 A channel receives live input streams in one of two ways:

 * An on-premises live encoder sends a multi-bitrate RTMP or Smooth Streaming (fragmented MP4) stream to the channel that is not enabled to perform live encoding with Media Services.
 The ingested streams pass through channels without any further processing.
 This method is called *pass-through*.
 You can use the following live encoders that have multi-bitrate Smooth Streaming as output: Media Excel, Ateme, Imagine Communications, Envivio, Cisco, and Elemental.
 The following live encoders have RTMP as output: Adobe Flash Media Live Encoder, Telestream Wirecast, Haivision, Teradek, and TriCaster.
 A live encoder can also send a single-bitrate stream to a channel that is not enabled for live encoding, but we don't recommend that.
 Media Services delivers the stream to customers who request it.

-    >[!NOTE]
+  > [!NOTE]
   > Using a pass-through method is the most economical way to do live streaming.

 * An on-premises live encoder sends a single-bitrate stream to the channel that is enabled to perform live encoding with Media Services in one of the following formats: RTP (MPEG-TS), RTMP, or Smooth Streaming (fragmented MP4).
 The channel then performs live encoding of the incoming single-bitrate stream to a multi-bitrate (adaptive) video stream.
 Media Services delivers the stream to customers who request it.

 Starting with the Media Services 2.10 release, when you create a channel, you can specify how you want your channel to receive the input stream.
 You can also specify whether you want the channel to perform live encoding of your stream.
 You have two options:

-* **None**: Specify this value if you plan to use an on-premises live encoder that will have a multi-bitrate stream (a pass-through stream) as output.
+* **Pass Through**: Specify this value if you plan to use an on-premises live encoder that will have a multi-bitrate stream (a pass-through stream) as output.
 In this case, the incoming stream passes through to the output without any encoding.
 This is the behavior of a channel before the 2.10 release.
 This topic gives details about working with channels of this type.
-* **Standard**: Choose this value if you plan to use Media Services to encode your single-bitrate live stream to a multi-bitrate stream.
+* **Live Encoding**: Choose this value if you plan to use Media Services to encode your single-bitrate live stream to a multi-bitrate stream.
 Be aware that leaving a live encoding channel in a **Running** state will incur billing charges.
 We recommend that you immediately stop your running channels after your live-streaming event is complete to avoid extra hourly charges.
 Media Services delivers the stream to customers who request it.

->[!NOTE]
+> [!NOTE]
->This topic discusses attributes of channels that are not enabled to perform live encoding (**None** encoding type).
-For information about working with channels that are enabled to perform live encoding, see [Live streaming using Azure Media Services to create multi-bitrate streams](./media-services-manage-live-encoder-enabled-channels.md).
+> This topic discusses attributes of channels that are not enabled to perform live encoding.
+For information about working with channels that are enabled to perform live encoding, see [Live streaming using Azure Media Services to create multi-bitrate streams](media-services-manage-live-encoder-enabled-channels.md).
+>
+>

 The following diagram represents a live-streaming workflow that uses an on-premises live encoder to have multi-bitrate RTMP or fragmented MP4 (Smooth Streaming) streams as output.